alema-r/carbon-footprint-dapp/README.md

 `chmod +x /usr/local/bin/solc`

+**Windows**
+1. Download the compiler from https://github.com/ethereum/solidity/releases.
+2. Either add it to PATH or move it in the project directory

+### Guided installation (recommended method)

-Then you can execute the `setup.sh` script and specify flags.
+You can execute the `setup.sh` script and specify the flags.
 ```
 usage: setup.sh [-dmrv] [-s|-t]
   -d, --deploy            deploy a new blockchain